Dem senator Heitkamp slams Clinton call to abandon civility with GOP

 Fox News' polling shows Republican challenger Kevin Cramer now leading Heitkamp by 12 points (53 percent to 41 percent).
 Last month, before Heitkamp voiced her reluctance to support Kavanaugh, he was up by only 4 points.

+“That spectacle proved to be perhaps the greatest political gift I’ve been given in a very long time,” Cramer said.
+Heitkamp has said she was leaning toward voting for Kavanaugh until she re-watched his testimony before the Senate Judiciary Committee last month with the sound off, and analyzed his "body language."

 President Trump enjoys a 64 percent approval rating in North Dakota, but part of the Democratic plan to keep Heitkamp’s seat is to exploit uncertainty over agricultural tariffs favored by the White House.
-Republicans are looking to flip the seat to expand their narrow 51-49 majority in the Senate.
+Republicans are looking to take the seat to expand their narrow 51-49 majority in the Senate.

-“That spectacle proved to be perhaps the greatest political gift I’ve been given in a very long time,” Cramer said.
-Heitkamp has said she was leaning toward voting for Kavanaugh until she re-watched his testimony with the sound off, and analyzed his "body language."

-Senior Republican strategists and politicians lined up to echo Heitkamp's sentiment this week, which could help her regain some standing among conservatives with less than a month before November's midterm elections.
+Senior Republican strategists and politicians lined up to echo Heitkamp's sentiment on civility this week, which could help her regain some standing among conservatives with less than a month before November's midterm elections.

 Speaking on "Fox & Friends," White House adviser Kellyanne Conway called Clinton's comments "dangerous."